What's On This Page?

 4. Pre-shape and final shape

 Flip the dough seam-side down and gently tighten it into a round.
 Don’t overwork it.
+Now it’s time for cold fermentation.

 5. Cold fermentation

-Dust your banneton generously with rice flour.
-Place the dough seam-side up into the banneton, cover, and refrigerate for 8–12 hours.
-This slow, cold fermentation improves flavor, structure, and makes the dough much easier to score and bake.
+This slow, cold fermentation deepens flavor, improves structure, and makes the dough much easier to score and bake the next day.

-6. Preheat and score
+6. Preheat and Score

 7. Bake